kschuetz/collection-views/README.md

 System.out.println("vector7 = " + vector7);
     // *** vector7 = Vector(1, 2, 3, 4, 5, 6, 7, 8, 9, 10)
 ```
-Note that `toImmutable` may make a copy of the underlying structure, but only if it is necessary.
+Note that `toImmutable` may make a copy of the underlying collection, but only if it is necessary.
 Calling `toImmutable` on a `Vector` that is already immutable is a no-op.

 Now we will show that `ImmutableVector`s are safe from mutation: